 This Early-Years Swimming Research Project was conducted over four years.
-It centred on an examination of the possible benefits that may accrue for under-5s who participate in swimming lessons.
-The study used a number of research techniques to explore the benefits of swimming in the early-years.
+In addition, it centred on an examination of the possible benefits that may accrue for under-5s who participate in swimming lessons.
+For example, the study used a number of research techniques to explore the benefits of swimming in the early-years.

 - What, if any, are the physical, emotional, social and intellectual benefits of learning to swim for under-5s?